intel-lab-lkp/linux/Documentation/virt/kvm/api.rst

 :Architectures: x86
 :Target: VM
-:Parameters: args[0] - maximum APIC ID value set for current VM
+:Parameters: args[0] - maximum APIC ID value (plus one) set for current VM
 :Returns: 0 on success, -EINVAL if args[0] is beyond KVM_MAX_VCPU_IDS
           supported in KVM or if it has been set.

-This capability allows userspace to specify maximum possible APIC ID assigned for current VM session prior to the creation of vCPUs, saving memory for data structures indexed by the APIC ID.
+This capability allows userspace to specify a limit on APIC ID values assigned for current VM session prior to the creation of vCPUs, saving memory for data structures indexed by the APIC ID.
 Userspace is able to calculate the limit to APIC ID values from designated CPU topology.

+The limit is not inclusive, i.e. the maximum possible APIC ID value is args[0] - 1.

-The value can be changed only until KVM_ENABLE_CAP is set to a nonzero value or until a vCPU is created.
-Upon creation of the first vCPU, if the value was set to zero or KVM_ENABLE_CAP was not invoked, KVM uses the return value of KVM_CHECK_EXTENSION(KVM_CAP_MAX_VCPU_ID) as the maximum APIC ID.
+The capability value can only be changed until it is set to a nonzero value or until a vCPU is created.
+Upon creation of the first vCPU, if the value was set to zero or KVM_ENABLE_CAP was not invoked, KVM uses the return value of KVM_CHECK_EXTENSION(KVM_CAP_MAX_VCPU_ID) - 1 as the maximum APIC ID.

 7.33 KVM_CAP_X86_NOTIFY_VMEXIT
 ------------------------------